Tense and Release Exercise

 • Difficulty: Beginner-friendly

-• Best Use: Quick stress relief, anxiety management, and sleep preparation through targeted muscle tension release
+• Best Use: Quick stress relief, anxiety management, sleep preparation, chronic pain support, and workplace tension reset

 • Time: 3-6 min